ssfsx17/ffpnp/readable.md

 | 1 x Choice                        |             |             |            |
 | Item                              |             |             |            |

--   **Reaction: Counter (100 TP):** - After a melee action against you, you attack back.
+-   **Reaction: Counter (100 TP):** After a melee action against you, you attack back.
--   **Support: Brawl** - Your unarmed attacks are equivalent to 1H Claws of 10 Item Levels lower than your Experience Level.
+-   **Support: Brawl:** Your unarmed attacks are equivalent to 1H Claws of 10 Item Levels lower than your Experience Level.
--   **Support: Chakras** - You can have a maximum of 5 Chakras.
+-   **Support: Chakras:** You can have a maximum of 5 Chakras.
 Whenever you cause a Critical Hit or Direct Critical Hit with a melee attack, you gain 1 Chakra.
 Chakras are lost after any rest.